 He shoved a sheet of pictures at me.
 They were the kind of pictures you have taken at one of these photo booths:

 The pictures were in a vertical row surrounded by a red border.
 At the bottom of the sheet, it said in white letters with little snowflakes, “Happy Holidays 2013.”
 Inside the red frames were four pictures of Michael in a tuxedo standing with someone else in a tuxedo.
 One of them was wearing a red bow tie, the other, black.
-I couldn’t tell which person in the pictures was Michael.
+For a moment, I thought myself racist since I couldn’t tell which of the black people in tuxedos was Michael.
 He said, “That’s me and my twin brother.”
+My fears of racism faded.
 No wonder I couldn’t tell them apart.
 “I’m wearing the red bow tie.”
 “Very nice,” I said as I handed the pictures back to him, hoping that would be the end of the subject.

 It was not the end of the subject.
 Michael told me just how fun his night had been.
 It involved food and dancing and lots and lots of alcohol.
 Michael was hung over and didn’t show up to work until eleven–two hours late.
 I told him I wouldn’t tell.
 He said it was stupid of them to have the holiday party on Thursday, but apparently the venue was cheaper during the week.